 Also, keep the answers to security questions for your accounts private.
 In fact, come up with easily remembered lies.
 It’s too easy to search for your mother’s maiden name, or your high school mascot.
 If the answer isn’t actually the truth it creates an additional layer of security.

-Though the reasons you might use a nom de plume have changed in the era of digital publishing now is a good time to consider it and decide which is best for you.
+Though the reasons you might use a nom de plume have changed in the era of digital publishing, now is a good time to consider it and decide if it’s better for you to publish with your name or a pen name.
 If nothing else, it’s one more way to create a separation between your public life and your private life.

 Also, think about protecting your family when you consider what you’re posting online.
-Many authors avoid using the names of their spouses and children, don’t post pictures of their children online, avoid references to their hometown in twitter or instagram posts.
-It’s mostly basic internet safety, taken up one level with the expectation that one day, people will want to know as much as possible about you.
-Which is cool, hopefully one day.
+Many authors avoid using the names of their spouses and children, don’t post pictures of their children online, avoid references to their hometown in twitter or instagram posts, etc. It’s mostly basic internet safety, taken up a level or two with the expectation that one day, people will want to know as much as possible about you.
+You, in turn, want to connect with your readers and fans and still feel safe.